vsoch/vsoch.github.io/_posts/2018/2018-12-18-asciiquarium.md

 <script id="asciicast-217511" src="https://asciinema.org/a/217511.js" data-speed="2" async></script>

-Since the package manager seems most suited for fedora, I created a Docker container.
+To make "installation" and use easy, I created a Docker container.
 It's an automated build from [GitHub](https://github.com/vsoch/asciiquarium).
 It is giving me great joy, and I want to share that with you!

 ```bash

 docker run -it vanessa/asciiquarium

 ```

 Thank you to the creators of the asciiquarium.
 It's little finds like these that